guettli/ten-flying-fingers/README.md

 # Autocomplete for long words or common phrases

 This is very common on mobile phones.
 But traditional PCs don't have this great feature.
 Some applications like LibreOffice or programming IDEs have it, but it is build into each single application.
-I dream of an autocomplete for long words which works above the applications.
+I dream of an autocomplete for long words which works for all applications on a linux desktop.

+# Windowmanaging

+I want to move, align, change focus .... of windows.
+I don't want to invent a new window manager.
+AFAIK it should be possible to control the layout of the windows with each window manager.
+My solution should work for unity desktops and others (mate, gnome, kde, ...).
+I guess, but don't know, that there is an API for this which works for all of them.

 # Related Questions on Stackoverflow, Mailinglists, Groups